Aretha Franklin honored with star-studded tribute concert

 “Aretha set the bar,” a quote from Quincy Jones read.

-Franklin died at the age of 76 from pancreatic cancer in her Detroit.
+Franklin died at the age of 76 from pancreatic cancer last year in her Detroit apartment.
 Some of her family members including her grandson who spoke at her funeral were in attendance at the tribute, which was hosted by filmmaker and actor Tyler Perry.

-Jennifer Hudson, who will star in Franklin’s biopic, kicked off the tribute that will air March 10 on CBS.
+Jennifer Hudson, who will star in Franklin’s biopic “Respect,” kicked off the tribute that will air March 10 on CBS.
 The “Dreamgirls” actress set the tone for an energetic night performing “Think” while wearing a stunning white dress.

 Fantasia, Andra Day, Brandi Carlile and Alessia Cara sang “Natural Woman” together.
 Common joined Yolanda Adams who sang “Young, Gifted and Black” as the rapper inserted his own politically-charged rap lyrics into the 1972 song.